UTBootCampGroup2/SaveTV/README.md

 SaveTV provides a quick and easy way to search up your favorite shows, what time they are scheduled to play, find out other highly rated and related shows, and a one-click composed reminder schedule for upcoming show time.

 With SaveTV, you can:
-  * search and save your favorite Tv content and provides suggestions with best ratings.
+  * Search and save your favorite Tv content and provides suggestions with best ratings.
-  * save ongoing TV shows into a watchlist to remind you the upcoming show time so you do not miss the next show.
+  * Save ongoing TV shows into a watchlist to remind you the upcoming show time so you do not miss the next show.
-  * see the current days shows
+  * See the current-day shows in Featured Shows section

 <!-- FEATURED SECTION -->
 ### Features
   * Related suggestions from search entries.
-  * Show information including ratings, description
+  * Show information including rating, broadcast status, and description
   * Favorite list
   * Show time reminder organized in dates.
   * Intuitive one-click for adding to lists.